Hyperflame1296/mcwss-api/readme.md

 This fires whenever you spawn something, via spawn egg or command.

 ### ItemUsed
+This fires whenever you finish using an item.

+### ItemInteracted
+This fires whenever either right-click with an item, place it's block, or begin/finish using that item.

+### ItemEquipped
-This fires whenever you use an item.
+This fires whenever you equip an item.
+- Unless the item being equipped is a Shield, putting the item into the equip slot through the inventory will not work.
+- You need to use the right-click equip feature.

 ### ItemAcquired
 This fires whenever you pick up an item.